Chemotherapy for Skin Cancer

 • Changes in sexual function and fertility

 Many side effects can be prevented or managed.
-For example, blood transfusions can correct low blood cell levels.1 You can take drugs for nausea and vomiting.
+For example, blood transfusions can correct low blood cell levels.
+You can take drugs for nausea and vomiting.
 You may also take antibiotics and antifungals to prevent infection.
-Side effects vary among specific chemotherapy drugs and your provider will manage them accordingly.
+Side effects vary among specific chemotherapy drugs, and your provider will manage them accordingly.1

-Some people try complementary medicine to relieve chemotherapy side effects.15 You may find that meditation or hypnosis reduces stress during procedures or treatment.
-However, it is important to discuss any complementary medicine you are considering with your doctor.
+Some people try complementary medicine to relieve chemotherapy side effects.
+You may find that meditation or hypnosis reduces stress during procedures or treatment.
+Discuss any complementary medicine you are considering with your doctor.
 Herbal medicine, vitamins, minerals, and other supplements can interact with your medications.
 They may reduce the effect of the medication.
 The interaction could lead to unsafe side effects.